-2. To 18 2 3 3 Day 1 Page 17

-that I'm sure would be happy ,

-getting a new partner of their job.

-I know that I would love to get a

-volunteer job or even a part time job when

-I'm old enough to It's a great exp eriance.
+That I'm sure would be happy Day 1 | Page 17 getting a new partner iat their job.
+I know that I would love to get a Volunteer job or even a part time job when I'm old enough to.
+It's a great experiance. .

-1

-· .

-• .

-•

-·····

-2 4 1 1 9

-I think voluntper work should be a requirement before graduation, because a sinor citizen with anything the neto help with like Shapping book, Yard work, house work, driving CCt.
-It can provent these sinor Citizens from hurting them selves and going to the hospital.
-It may also look good on a resama if your in need of a job and or look good in a cssay Collage.
-Also on the day of your graduation when or if you give your little speak for those People
+Day 1 Page 16 C10.52 1/2 Essay I think volunteer work should be a requirement before graduation, because helping a sinor citizen with anything the need help with like shopping bogs, Yard work, house work, driving ect.
+It can provent these sinor citizens from hurting them selves and going to the hospital.
+It may also look good on a resama if your in need of a job and or look good in a cssay Collegge.
+Also on the day of your graduation when or if you give your little specin for those people listening